Is milk & other dairy high in vitamin B12?

 Only fortified cereal has the similar effect on vitamin B12 levels.

-Certainly, drinking cow’s milk and consuming dairy can help us meet our daily needs of vitamin B12.
+Certainly, drinking cow’s milk and consuming dairy can help us meet our daily needs for vitamin B12.
 But, you better consume milk and dairy in moderation.
 They’re particularly high in saturated fatty acids.
 They naturally contain trans fats as well.

 Therefore, we should consume milk and dairy in moderation.
 Better get vitamin B12 from fortified foods or dietary supplements.
 You’ll find a wide variety of vitamin B12 supplements on iHerb.